Meet the Director

 Dr. Christine Lincoln

 Dr. Christine Lincoln brings both academic and practical skills to her classes.
-She taught in an elementary school for 20 years, but also earned a master’s degree and a Doctor of Education degree in Curriculum and Instruction.
-Her experience prior to coming to Maranatha in 2011 also includes being chair of an Elementary Education Department.
+She taught in an elementary school for 20 years, and also earned a master’s degree and a Doctor of Education degree in Curriculum and Instruction.
+Dr. Lincoln has now been training the next generation of elementary teachers for the past 10 years.
 “I love helping my students acquire the tools they will need to be successful in the classroom,” Dr. Lincoln said.
 “My desire is to train quality Christian teachers.”

 Maranatha men’s soccer coach Jeff Pill teaches several courses in the Physical Education and Health, Coaching, and Sport Management programs.
 Coach Pill previously served as Women’s National Staff Coach for U.S. Soccer and assistant coach for the U19 National Team.
 He also helped train the 1996 U.S. Women’s Olympic team.
 Pill’s teams at The Derryfield School in New Hampshire won 69 consecutive games and claimed seven consecutive state championships (1986-1992).